-How could an attacker attempt to crack this message?
+Question E: How can an attacker attempt to crack this message?
 Is an attack possible?

 Cipher = encryption algorithm

 - 2 main attributes combined in a cypher - 1.
 Confusion: usually carried out through substitution - 2.
 Diffusion: Usually carried out through transposition

 Translating what we type, into ASCII, and then into binary... which is what is sent as data packets across the network to other computers...